-...perspective when approaching difficult topics.
+...at the college level for upper level science courses.
+Being a recent college graduate, I believe I am able to connect with students more easily and understand their perspective when approaching difficult topics.
 I am patient with my students and always do my preparation before a lesson so that my time with the student is efficient.
-I strive to not only teaching the material in an effective manner, but instill the confidence needed so that the student can flourish in the classroom setting.
-I believe it is my combination of subject mastery, diligence and desire to teach that makes me a successful tutor.
+I strive to not only teaching the material in an effective manner, but instill the confidence needed so that...

 Aside from being an avid scholar, I am a world traveler and enjoy trying new things!
 I also love to run, draw, read, and cook, either with friends or simply by myself.
 I stay in shape both mentally and physically: I am constantly training to be my best.
 Whenever the opportunity arises to help elevate someone, I take it.
 Helping a student reach their goals is equally as rewarding for my student and myself.